stellar/soroban-quest/quests/3-reverse-engineer/README.md

 think you're really ready for it.
 Good luck!

-**For this quest, we have already deployed the `ReverseEngineerContract` using the account `GB5AM4XMNNFVPTAANNKMYSUIYTAYFXVLEFB7EQ46GM2T23YTJFLV6SFY`.
-You must _find_ the `contract_id` for this contract.
+**For this quest, we have already deployed the `ReverseEngineerContract` using the account `GALD6Y6MUEAWDP7HL6Z5RE2AAYGMVLMKQ4GL6CIP5XWWO2VFIJCD74PI`.
+You must _find_ the `contract_address` for this contract.
 Then you must invoke the correct function in that contract, while providing the correct argument.**

 ## Table of Contents <!-- omit in toc -->